UPDATED: 10th May 2018

 This option is for a business that wants their bins to not look like bins.
 Going bespoke a.k.a tailormade allows you, well, the sky’s the limit.

 You can design the backboard of the bin, include your brand logo, sustainability/recycling mission/values.
 You can add graphics/words to signpost the apertures for even greater waste segregation.
 Remember, correctly segregated waste holds a greater value (££) when it’s collected.

 So, back to the original question – What would it cost to buy an indoor recycling bin station for work?

 You could put a couple of Facilo (plastic) bins together and create a 3 waste recycling bin station from £75.
+You can customise an Aspire or Multibin recycling station which would cost between £500 and £1000 depending on number of waste streams and specifications.
 Alternatively, you could opt for a totally bespoke built 3 waste recycling station (depending on exact specifications) which could cost anything from £1,500 to £4,000.